 For many living in Slovenia, forest-to-table dining has been a way of life for centuries.
-Tucked away at the foot of the Alps, Slovenia is flush with fresh flora—along with countless culinary virtuosos who harvest and prepare these plants in spectacularly savory ways.
-From a local grandmother known as the ambassador of dried pears to a world-renowned chef—and our guide’s mother-in-law who happens to be an experienced mushroom forager—these epicurean experts will be our guiding lights as we munch our way through the forests, foothills, and pastures of Slovenia.
+Situated at the foot of the Alps, Slovenia is home to sweeping alpine landscapes and diverse flora—along with countless culinary experts who harvest and prepare these plants in a variety of ways.
+From a local grandmother known as the ambassador of dried pears to a world-renowned chef—to our guide’s mother-in-law, an experienced mushroom forager—these epicurean experts will help us munch our way through the forests, foothills, and pastures of Slovenia.
 We’ll season our own schnapps, take a crash course in beekeeping, and craft a charismatic cheese—all while learning the intricacies of collecting fresh herbs, plants, and fungi from a top-tier forager.
 Bring an open mind, a curious palette, and a healthy appetite for adventure, and you’re sure to experience the best forest-grown flavors of this alpine country.

 The listed price of the trip is per person based on double occupancy.